C4tWithShell/community-rust/README.md

 This plugin is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-This plugin allows to visualize [Clippy lints](https://rust-lang.github.io/rust-clippy/master/) report from the SonarQube UI It is compatible with SonarQube 7.9+
+This plugin allows visualizing [Clippy lints](https://rust-lang.github.io/rust-clippy/master/) reports from the SonarQube UI It is compatible with SonarQube 7.9+